Burgundians: Neighbours of the Alemanni

-The Laterculus Veronensis, written in about 314, places the Burgunziones between the Alamanni and the Chatti, who were historically present north of the Main river, although this is one of the last mentions of them.
+The Laterculus Veronensis, written in about 314, places the Burgunziones between the Alemanni and the Chatti, who were historically present north of the Main river, although this is one of the last mentions of them.
 This was a listing of barbarian peoples who had supposedly been under imperial control at some point.
 This adds to the impression that Burgundians had been living close to the Alemanni in the third century, and probably somewhere near the Main and its tributaries.